Farm and Agricultural Business Tax Guide for Frederick County

 Maryland imposes its own estate tax with a $5 million exemption — well below the current federal threshold.
 For farm families whose land has appreciated significantly, Maryland estate tax can be a real concern even when the federal estate tax is not.
 Proactive estate tax planning — including gifting strategies, family limited partnerships, and trust structures — can significantly reduce this exposure.

-Maryland also does not allow portability of one spouse's unused estate tax exemption, making credit shelter planning more important here than in most states.
+Maryland does not allow portability of one spouse's unused state estate tax exemption the way federal law does, which makes credit shelter planning more important here than in most states.
+For farm families near the $5 million threshold, this single difference often determines whether the plan works.

 Farm Succession Strategies